cobuildlab/react-flux-state/README.md

 React bindings to [flux-state](https://github.com/cobuildlab/flux-state) Library

-This package ads a `subscribe` method to the standard React Component to avoid the unsubscribe boilerplate from the library, AKA: it does the unsubscribe for you
+This package ads a `subscribe` method to the standard React Component to avoid the unsubscribe boilerplate from the library, AKA: it does the unsubscribe for you.

 ## Installation